 For example, courts in the Fourth Circuit may be persuaded by a federal case from the Fifth Circuit.
 That Fifth Circuit case is considered primary authority (it's the law) but persuasive only (from another Circuit) by courts in the Fourth Circuit.

-United States Supreme Court decisions are mandatory on issues of federal and constitutional law for all state and federal courts.
+United States Supreme Court decisions are mandatory on issues of federal and constitutional law for all state, federal, and tribal courts.

 Within a particular jurisdiction (state or federal), whether a decision (case) is mandatory or persuasive depends upon the level of the court that decided it.
 State and federal courts typically follow the court structure depicted in the diagrams below.
 Trial court decisions are not mandatory for any court.
 Intermediate appellate court decisions are mandatory for the trial courts below.
 Decisions of the highest appellate court or court of last resort are mandatory for both the intermediate appellate courts and trial courts below.